SahatasLee/ComOrg/README.md

 # ComOrg
-This is Computer Organization.
+This is Computer Organization.\n
-It's a subject at KMTIL.
+It's a subject at KMTIL.\n
-Second Year at computer engineer.
+Second Year at computer engineer.\n